dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      most further transactions will take place.
 Structure-designating classes are abstract and cannot have direct instances.
-Accessor methods defined for the slots of the structure are specialized on the structure designator’s pointer-type.
+Accessor methods defined for the slots of the structure are specialized on the structure designator's pointer-type.
 However, the class itself may be needed to specify an in-line structure in another structure, union, or array, or a value-passed structure argument or result in a C function.